The Present (2020 film)

 The Present (الهدية) is a 2020 short film directed by Farah Nabulsi and co-written by Nabulsi and Hind Shoufani, about a father and daughter in the Palestinian enclaves of the Israeli-occupied West Bank trying to buy a wedding anniversary gift.
 The cast is led by Palestinian actor Saleh Bakri.
-It was released on Netflix on 18 March 2021, and was nominated for the Academy Award for Best Live Action Short Film.
+It was released on Netflix on 18 March 2021, and won the BAFTA Award for Best Short Film in addition to being nominated for the Academy Award for Best Live Action Short Film.

-In 2021, it won the BAFTA Award for Best Short Film.

 Summary

-The film is about a father and daughter in the Palestinian enclaves of the Israeli-occupied West Bank trying to buy a wedding anniversary gift.

-The film opens with Yusef (Saleh Bakri) waiting to cross the overcrowded Checkpoint 300, near Bethlehem, in the early morning.
-The scene was produced on location with guerrilla filmmaking; Nabulsi described it as "probably the most rewarding scene” in the film to make":
+Yusef, a Palestinian, is waiting to cross the overcrowded Checkpoint 300, near Bethlehem, in the early morning.

-Later, at Yusef's home, he and his wife Noor (Mariam Kamel Basha) discuss their wedding anniversary.
-Yusef says he is going on a shopping trip to Beitunia to buy a gift, with their daughter Yasmine (Maryam Kanj).
+Later, at Yusef's home, he and his wife Noor discuss their wedding anniversary.
+Yusef says he is going on a shopping trip to Beitunia to buy a gift, with their daughter Yasmine.

 Their progress in both directions is impeded by a variety of checkpoints.
-In an important later scene, a group of young Israeli soldiers argue with each other over “what a seemingly more senior soldier views as the insufficiently uncompromising, perhaps insufficiently inhumane, behavior of his junior.”
+In a later scene, a group of young Israeli soldiers argue with each other over “what a seemingly more senior soldier views as the insufficiently uncompromising, perhaps insufficiently inhumane, behavior of his junior.”